TheCoolerServer/tcs-framework/README.md

 * Compositions for: East, West and Independent sides.
 * Side-independent group markers that are only visible to their side.
 (Configurable)
 * Automatic radio insertion into the player's inventory.
-(Radios do not come configured with specific channels)
 * Proper group names in the role selection screen.
 * Ticked based respawn system.